Source:

 Pai, C.-Y., Young, K.-Y., Liska, L.I. and Laverie, D. (2024), I Know I Am Ugly, but Please Listen to My Story First: An Examination of How Storytelling Can Impact Consumers' Valuation of Unattractive Produce.
 Journal of Consumer Behaviour.1 https://doi.org/10.1002/cb.2414

-As we approach the holiday season, a time of abundance and celebration, it's easy to overlook a growing problem: food waste.
-Did you know that during the holidays, food waste in the United States increases by a staggering 25%?
-This shocking statistic highlights the need for innovative solutions to combat this issue.
-At the Marketing Science Lab, we've uncovered a fascinating approach that could help address this problem: using storytelling to change consumer perceptions of "ugly" or unattractive produce.
+As we move into the holiday season, with its promise of abundance and merriment, it’s quite easy to overlook an escalating issue: food waste.
+Did you know that, during the holidays, food waste jumps by a massive 25% in the United States?
+This striking piece of information highlights how innovation and change are necessary to battle this problem.
+At the Marketing Science Lab, we’ve discovered a unique approach that may help to address this problem: using narrative to alter how consumers view what many consider to be "ugly" produce.

 The Ugly Truth About Food Waste